jessicaattwood/Character-Generator/README.md

 ![ScreenShot](examples/CharactrGenerator.JPG?raw=true "Character Generator Example")

 ## Current State
 The Character Generator tool is still in development, and is built with Python and the tkinter library.

-It is in a functional state, however some combinations may be nonsensicle; such as a human 2 year old, who is a wizard and works as a carpenter.
-Additionally, some sections currently have limited potential outputs.
-The user can choose to re-roll specific areas in search of a more appropriate option, or simply re-roll the entire character.
+The tool is in a functional state, however some combinations may be nonsensicle; such as a human 2 year old, who is a wizard and works as a carpenter.
+This will remain in the tool to provide the user with full control over how they interpret the information.
+For example, a story writer may interpret the information creatively; the human 2 year old is predisposed to wizardry but will start out as a carpentery apprentice before realizing their full magical potential.
+Or, the user can choose to re-roll specific areas in search of a more appropriate option.

+Some sections currently have limited potential outputs, and they will be expanded over time.
+Users can easily add their own optins as well, by following the correct format in each of the 'data' documents.

 ## Features